YBogomolov/monadic-mondays/README.md

 ## How to run

 To run the examples, you'll need to install all dependencies by issuing `npm ci` command.
-After that you can run code for each episode using `npm run epN`, where `N ∈ [1, K]`, and `K` is the number of last published episode.
+After that you can run code for each episode using `npm run epN`, where `N ∈ [1, 13]`.

 ### Extra bits